 The inaugural addition back in 2016 saw Florida powerhouse St. Thomas Aquinas defeat Bingham (Utah) in the first game.
 In the second, Georgia’s Valdosta High School went toe-to-toe with Chandler, but the result wasn’t exactly close.

-The Ford Center in Frisco, Texas, played host to this matchup as Chandler running back TJ Green (now with the Utah Utes) ran for 183 yards and two touchdowns ?
-Not a huge surprise given Green was Arizona’s Player of the Year, according to several publications.
+The Ford Center in Frisco, Texas, played host to this matchup as Chandler running back TJ Green (who played for the Utah Utes and now Liberty) ran for 183 yards and two touchdowns — not a huge surprise given Green was Arizona’s Player of the Year, according to several publications.
 The game’s MVP was Chandler’s sophomore quarterback Jacob Conover (now with the BYU Cougars), who threw for 271 yards and three touchdowns.

 Chandler rolled Valdosta, 44-24, and the Wolves converted an all-time trick play that’s still replayed today.
 Say hello to the “Super I” formation.

 Chandler’s “Super I” Trick Play TD